Lego Legacy: Heroes Unboxed

-Lego Legacy: Heroes Unboxed is a Lego-themed turn-based strategy game developed and published by Gameloft.
-It was released on Apple's App Store, Google Play and Microsoft Store as a free downloadable game.
-The game centres on a fictional location named Piptown, which serves as the central game hub for accessing the challenges, campaigns, events, shop, guilds, and arena.
+Lego Legacy: Heroes Unboxed was a Lego-themed turn-based strategy game developed and published by Gameloft.
+It was released on Apple's App Store and Google Play as a free downloadable game.
+The game centers on a fictional location named Piptown, which serves as the central game hub for accessing the challenges, campaigns, events, shop, guilds, and arena.

 It was designed for players of all ages and aimed to bring to life 40 years of minifigure history, while also featuring classic Lego sets from the past.
-Although it is free to play, there are some shortcuts that can be made with in-game purchases.
+Although it was free to play, there are some shortcuts that can be made with in-game purchases.

 Gameplay

-Lego Legacy: Heroes Unboxed is a turn-based strategic battle role-playing game, which incorporates characters from the Lego range of collectible minifigures.
+Lego Legacy: Heroes Unboxed was a turn-based strategic battle role-playing game, which incorporates characters from the Lego range of collectible minifigures.
 The characters are described as Piptown residents.
 The game allows the player to create a team of five minifigure characters, which are used to battle in campaigns, events and against other players in the arena.

 Players progress through the game by travelling through maps and completing battles against other teams of non-player characters.
 Minifigure characters can be unlocked along the way, by looting campaigns and finding character tiles.
 Characters can also be levelled up and improved by unlocking new abilities and gear.
 Several characters can only be unlocked during special events or by purchasing tiles from the game shop.

 Each minifigure has its own unique set of abilities and is designed to perform as part of a team.
 Players therefore have the ability to customise their team using a choice of minifigure characters to optimise their battle performance.

 The game also involves unlocking and building Lego sets, which can enhance the abilities of certain characters.
 The sets were designed to be accurate representations of classic Lego sets.
 Each set includes the original box art and can be built digitally by the player to recreate the construction of the real-life set.
 Like the minifigure characters, the sets are unlocked by looting and finding tiles and can be levelled up to unlock abilities, with some sets only becoming available during special events.

-The arena offers players the opportunity to battle against other players, in order to test their team’s performance and rise up the ranks of the leaderboard.
+The arena offers players the opportunity to battle against other players, in order to test their team's performance and rise up the ranks of the leaderboard.